Skip to main content

 Use caseGeneral-purpose agentsSecurity-sensitive or compliance workflows

-If you select the NemoClaw sandbox and NEMOCLAW_ENABLED is not set to true in your environment, deployment will return an error.
+If you select the NemoClaw sandbox and nemoclaw is not included in ENABLED_SANDBOX_PROFILES in your environment, deployment will return an error.
 Ask your operator to enable it first.

 For a full guide to NemoClaw agents, see Run secure agents with NemoClaw sandboxes.